awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-resource-policies.md

 In this example, an admin user in Account A creates a resource policy that grants IAM user `Alice` in Account A full access to the catalog\.
 Alice has no IAM policy attached\.

-To do this, the administrator user runs the following AWS CLI command:
+To do this, the administrator user runs the following AWS CLI command\.

 ```
 # Run as admin of Account A